 Familiar to many cactus collectors, opuntia microdasys

-is native to Mexico but has become established in the wild in some parts of central Arizona, as well as being extensively used as a decorative landscaping plant.
+is native to Mexico but has become established in the wild in some parts of central Arizona, and a few other urban locations, as well as being extensively used as a decorative landscaping plant.
 The species is related to opuntia rufida